Le Hanneton: History

 The brasserie was one of several Belle Epoque establishments in the Montmartre District that catered to lesbians, including also La Souris and Le Rat Mort.
 It was opened in the 1890s by Madame Armande Brazier, an ex prostitute, who was also known as Amandine.

 The female clients of Le Hanneton and Montmartre's other lesbian establishments were described by journalist Jean Lorain as a mix of young and old, of cabaret singers, painters' models, housewives, and affluent society women.

-It was included in Parisian guidebooks of the era, as well as what was called the "Grand Dukes" tour, for affluent visitors who were curious about Montmartre nightlife.
+It was included in Parisian guidebooks of the era, as well as the "Grand Dukes" tour, an informal tour for affluent visitors who were curious about parisian nightlife.

 The Guide des Plaisirs a Paris (1899) described the bar as a "pathological curiosity".

 "The premises are small and low-ceilinged, with red curtains on the windows in a style reminiscent of brasseries managed by women.
 However, this brasserie is managed even more so for women...it is very rare that anyone of the virile sex is to be seen within its walls, while these 'emasculated women' eat in couples at the little tables, and then share a cigarette, before sharing even more."